Lullaby for Columbine: Background

-Cover Art
+Cover art

-The cover art, which contributed to the unique appeal of the CD's branding, was illustrated by the well-known American artist, Drew Struzan.
+The cover art, which contributed to the unique appeal of the CD's branding, was illustrated by the late, well-known American artist, Drew Struzan.
 The piece was originally created by Struzan through Art for the Heart Foundation, which helped cover expenses for the production of a limited edition poster of the original art that was given to the students of Columbine High School.
 The art was then adopted shortly thereafter by special arrangement as the official album cover for the CD as an artistic contribution in much the same manner as the music for the CD was derived.
-The remaining posters were donated to the Project to help raise funds for their effort.
+The remaining posters, some which were signed, were donated to the Project to help raise funds for their effort.

 On the tenth anniversary of the tragedy and the organization's existence, Struzan commented, "Ten years...is life so short?
 Live every day, love every day.
 Do not wait for this is your time.
 Choose your course today; let this be who you are.
 This is our gift.
 Do not take it for granted."

 The Organization

-The core leadership of the Project is Michael Tamburello, Executive Director/Producer; Earl and Robert Berglund, owners of Penguin Digital, a CD production company; Dan Barnhart, who at that time was a partner of Barnhart/CMI; and concert promoter, Erin McNamara, who joined the team nine months later and brought unique solutions to project funding and distribution logistics.
+The core leadership of the Project is Michael Tamburello, Executive Director/Producer; the late Earl and Robert Berglund, owners of Penguin Digital, a CD production company; Dan Barnhart, who at that time was a partner of Barnhart/CMI; and concert promoter, the late Erin McNamara, who joined the team nine months later and brought unique solutions to project funding and distribution logistics.